Radiation Therapy for Prostate CancerSkip to the navigation

 Sometimes treatment combines brachytherapy with low-dose external radiation.
 In other cases, treatment combines surgery with external radiation or hormone therapy may be used along with brachytherapy.

 Before radiation therapy is scheduled, your doctor probably will order a bone scan and CT scan to find out whether the cancer has spread to other parts of your body.
 If it has, your doctor may offer you the option of a clinical trial for treatment.

 What To Expect After Treatment

 Side effects may last only as long as the treatment, or they may continue and become chronic.
 Some side effects occur after treatment, such as erection problems.
 For some men, this problem gets gradually worse over the course of several years after treatment.
-The long-term effects of radiation therapy on the main body systems are not yet known.
-Side effects include: footnote 1

 Why It Is Done